 Dark Elves: The Dark Elves remain an enigma to all but themselves.
 They have chosen to remain in their underground settlements that they had formed when they hid from their Light brethren.
 They have also chosen to keep their culture a secret.
 When they appear in public amid non-Dark Elves, they shroud themselves in mystery.
 They wear dark cloaks that cover most of their face.
 All that can be seen below the cloak is a hint of a black mask.
 The masks vary from person to person.
 Some masks are featureless, giving the appearance of a faceless void.
 Other masks are ornately designed with colorless patterns or carved into a fearsome face.
 These masks serve two purposes; 1) to preserve the anonymity of their people and 2) to protect their sensitive eyes from the light of the surface world.
 As part of their surface dress, they will also wear black gloves and boots to hide their skin.
 When they are in the company of their own people, the dark elves do not hide their features.
 Below their surface-wear hides a beauty that rivals even the light elves.
 Dark Elves have commonwealths in Scotland, Nigeria, and Australia.

 Northern Elves: The Northern Elves have one commonwealth located in Northern Canada.
 They have no guardians of their own.
 A small detail of guardians from Shayalla are stationed there just in case, but the bitter cold keeps all but the Northern Elves away.
 Northern Elves do not have any particular resistance to cold.
 They have used magic to create a settlement where the temperature is regulated all year round.

-Of course there is much more to the rich history of the elves of The Veil Saga, but all that will not be revealed until the series hits stores.
+Of course there is much more to the rich history of the elves of The Veil Saga, but all that will not be revealed until the series debuts.
 However, if you have any questions about the elves or The Veil Saga, just asked in the space below.
 If I can answer it without giving away any spoilers, I certainly will.
 And if you have any feedback, I’d love to hear that as well.